jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 ## Zero to One — Peter Thiel

-Peter Thiel’s thoughts on how to start a startup.
+Peter Thiel’s notes on how to start a startup.
 This book is filled with wisdom on market positioning, culture, and overcoming the challenges of early-stage entrepreneurship.

 ## Peddling Prosperity — Paul Krugman